Hiʻiaka: Companions

 Paʻuopalapalai (Fern Skirt) was a loyal servant to the Pele family for so long that she had become like a spirit.
-Therefore, she was trusted to be Hiʻiaka's companion on journey.
+Therefore, she was trusted to be Hiʻiaka's companion on the journey.
 After the two left Kīlauea, they met a very devout and pious woman named Wahine ʻOmaʻo (Green Woman), who joined them on the journey after she made her offerings to Pele.
 Wahine ʻOmaʻo was a half-goddess.
 She was the only companion of Hiʻiaka who completed the entire journey with her.

 Journey/Battles of Hiʻiaka

 Hiʻiaka's journey was filled with many adventures, such as dueling with the kupua (demons) of the island forests.

 When the travelers arrived at Puna ma Kai, they met a gorgeous princess named Papulehu.
 She gifted them with red lehua and maile lei (garland).
 These are the plants that Puna is famous for.
 She was kind and gracious, however, she was not devout and did not take the time for prayers.
 Therefore, she did not last the first battle of the journey.
 Since she did not pray, she had no spiritual sight during the battle against the moʻo Panaʻewa, whom she was eaten by.
 Panaʻewa could change into different forms like kino-ohu (fog), kino-au-awa (sharp rain), and kukui (candle-nut tree).
 Hiʻiaka defeated Panaʻewa by trapping her and her followers within a thickening of vines.
 Many more moʻo, as well as other monsters, are defeated as they traveled across Hawaiʻi.
 They also had the help of war gods (named Kuliliaukaua and Kekakoʻi), as well as shell-conch blowers (named Kamaiau, Kahinihini, and Mapu).

-When passing through Maui, Hiʻiaka and Wahine ʻOmaʻo are denied hospitality by Chief Olepau in Iao Valley.
+When passing through Maui, Hiʻiaka and Wahine ʻOmaʻo are denied hospitality by Chief Olepau in ʻĪao Valley.
 Hiʻiaka punished him with death by catching his second soul (after it left his body and wandered while he was sleeping).
 She pounded his body against Pahalele, the rock near Waiheʻe.

 Hiʻiaka and Wahine ʻOmaʻo headed towards Oahu by passing by the extremely windy side of Molokai, called Kaunakakai.
 The women came across a moʻo tribe that was causing havoc to women of the area by taking their husbands.
 Therefore, Hiʻiaka and Wahine ʻOmaʻo exiled the moʻo tribe.
 They also defeated Kikipua, the mo'o woman who would eat travelers by tricking them that her tongue was a bridge.
 After she was defeated, Hiʻiaka used her paʻu as a bridge to Oʻahu for safe passage.